oac-tree/oac-tree/doc/instruction.rst

 * `AttributeCategory::kLiteral`: the string value of the attribute will be parsed into the correct type,
 * `AttributeCategory::kVariableName`: the string value of the attribute refers to a workspace variable field and that field's value will be fetched from the workspace,
-* `AttributeCategory::kLiteral`: in this case, both options are possible: if the attribute's string value starts with an `@` character, the rest will be interpreted as a variable field; otherwise, it is treated as a literal attribute.
+* `AttributeCategory::kBoth`: in this case, both options are possible: if the attribute's string value starts with an `@` character, the rest will be interpreted as a variable field; otherwise, it is treated as a literal attribute.

 As an example, consider creating a variable `MyInstruction`, that has three predefined attributes: